TAUS Constitution

 12B.
 Voting

-i).
-Primary Members present at the General Assembly shall form a quorum for voting purposes.
+- Primary Members present at the General Assembly form a quorum.

-ii).
-Voting shall be by show of hands or by secret ballot should such be deemed necessary.
+- Voting by show of hands or secret ballot.

 13. ARTICLE X – BYLAWS

-ii).
-Proposed amendments must be submitted to the Secretary at least three months before the retreat to qualify for review at that retreat.
+- Proposed amendments must be submitted three months before the retreat.

 15. ARTICLE XII – FINANCES